-Resistance 3 starts off with a comic book style opening briefly explaining the events that took place in the first two games after this you are plunged into the world where you as a father of a little boy have been injected with a cure to the game’s enemies virus that mutates whatever it comes into contact with.
-As an outcast warrior with Nathan Hale’s blood on your hands you are sent on an epic adventure to rid the world of the remaining Chimera by blowing up there space station and and… well that’s pretty much it.
+Resistance 3 starts off with a comic book style opening briefly explaining the events that took place in the first two games.
+After this, you are plunged into the world where you, as the father of a little boy, have been injected with a cure to the game’s enemies virus that mutates whatever it comes into contact with.
+As an outcast warrior with Nathan Hale’s blood on your hands, you are sent on an epic adventure to rid the world of the remaining Chimera by blowing up there space station and and… well, that’s pretty much it.
 The game is your standard by the levels shooter with a meek story that almost never feels like it has anything to do with the first two games (Three counting Resistance Retribution on PSP).

 The game suffers from the same mistake that Homefront made.
-Just because you put little kids in a war game doesn’t make it any more compelling, it’s obviously they’re just there for shock value and it doesn’t even do that right.
-If the game wanted to really shock the hell out of you it should have shown little kids getting mutated in front of your eyes as you are forced to kill them in front of there parents to avoid causing them any more pain.
+Just because you put little kids in a war game doesn’t make it any more compelling, it’s obvious they’re just there for shock value, and it doesn’t even do that right.
+If the game wanted to really shock the hell out of you, it should have shown little kids getting mutated in front of your eyes as you are forced to kill them in front of their parents to avoid causing them any more pain.

-Resistance 3 loses some of the restraints that the previous game had, such as only being able to carry 2 guns at once.
+Resistance 3 loses some of the restraints that the previous game had, such as only being able to carry two guns at once.
 But I found it to be a little too forgiving at times.
-Now I’m all up for shooters that try to stray away from the 2 weapon limit regenerative health formula, but Resistance 3 is not the way to do it right.
-First off the upgrading system, what a joke, if Insomniac was aiming to add RPG elements to their game then in that regard, they failed.
+Now I’m all up for shooters that try to stray away from the two weapon limit regenerative health formula, but Resistance 3 is not the way to do it right.
+First off the upgrading system, what a joke, if Insomniac was aiming to add RPG elements to their game, then in that regard, they failed.

-However, in the magical world of resistance your guns upgrade in strength and speed, and even acquire new attachments out of the blue just from killing enough enemies.
-The game also makes no effort to hide the fact that it wants to be half-life 2. from the abandoned train station to the mineshaft level to the bearded scientist who’s eyes seem to glow in the dark everything in this game feels as though it is a derivative of valve’s greatest successes, I was even expecting halfway through the game to acquire a portal gun.
+However, in the magical world of resistance, your guns upgrade in strength and speed and even acquire new attachments out of the blue just from killing enough enemies.
+The game also makes no effort to hide the fact that it wants to be half-life 2.
+From the abandoned train station to the mineshaft level to the bearded scientist who’s eyes seem to glow in the dark everything in this game feels as though it is a derivative of valve’s greatest successes, I was even expecting halfway through the game to acquire a portal gun.

-Now in terms of actual gunplay the series shines brightest.
+Now in terms of actual gunplay, the series shines brightest.
 Freezing enemies to death, blowing their heads off, and electrocuting someone has never felt better in a video game.
 But I couldn’t help but feel that the game was unbalanced even with such a dreaded arsenal at your disposal.
 In one level I was sent out into a barnyard to fend off invading Chimera, the moment I went into this scenario, I was ambushed from every direction by what felt like an endless wave of enemies.
 They constantly appear from out of thin air and never give you a chance to think, you just have to mindlessly shoot them until either they give up or you die.

 This is especially loathsome during the last level of the game.
-Instead of setting the stage for an epic boss battle you just navigate your way through seemingly endless corridors that all look the same with no sense of direction or what you’re supposed to be doing. and the game just ends without so much as an epic battle against some gigantic mother Chimera.
+Instead of setting the stage for an epic boss battle, you just navigate your way through seemingly endless corridors that all look the same with no sense of direction or what you’re supposed to be doing.
+And the game just ends without so much as an epic battle against some gigantic mother, Chimera.
 That’s right Resistance 3 does not have a final boss.

-This was most annoying for me when I just barely missed a diary entry on the ground a few meters above where I just fell and I wanted to collect it so I could complete my diary and audio log collection, but since I couldn’t restart from the pause menu I had to kill myself just to get back to the time before I missed the journal.
+This was most annoying for me when I just barely missed a diary entry on the ground a few meters above where I just fell, and I wanted to collect it so I could complete my diary and audio log collection, but since I couldn’t restart from the pause menu, I had to kill myself just to get back to the time before I missed the journal.

 Oh, by the way, did I mention that this game has audio logs.
 So on top of shamelessly ripping off half-life, the developers also wanted to take a crack at Bioshock.
 One finally gripe about the gameplay is why the hell can’t I carry around health packs to use at my disposal whenever I wish?
 You’d think that a guy who can carry around 11 guns a sledgehammer and 20 grenades would have room for a health packet or 2.

-It doesn’t have the epic sense that Resistance 2’s 60 player online battles had and with a paper-thin unlock system there’s not much to keep you here for long. nonetheless a fun little distraction that will keep you entertained for at least a couple of hours.
+It doesn’t have the epic sense that Resistance 2’s 60 player online battles had, and with a paper-thin unlock system, there’s not much to keep you here for long.
+Nonetheless, a fun little distraction that will keep you entertained for at least a couple of hours.
 The single-player portion, however, needs to amp up its game.
-It is long and some of the levels are memorable like the prison escape level, Which I found to be the best and most well-developed section of the game. it’s ironic how a game that focuses on fighting aliens is at its peak when it pits you up against other humans.
+It is long, and some of the levels are memorable, like the prison escape level, Which I found to be the best and most well-developed section of the game.
+It’s ironic how a game that focuses on fighting aliens is at its peak when it pits you up against other humans.